Singtel's Dash e-wallet goes global with Visa and Apple Pay

-SINGAPORE - Apple fans can now use near-field communication (NFC) or tap-and-go technology to pay merchants worldwide with Singtel's mobile wallet app, Dash.
+SINGAPORE - Apple Pay users can now make near-field communication (NFC) payments worldwide with Singtel’s mobile wallet app, Dash, which has just been accepted on Apple Pay.

 The tie-up came alongside the international expansion - announced on Monday (Dec 10) - of Singtel's Dash Visa account option, which was first launched in July 2017.